PhaethonPsychis/Personal.Advisor.Service/README.md

 # Shared infrastructure and application platform
 ### The problem
 The maritime shipping and international trade industry rely its operations on disconnected proprietary platforms provided by many intermediaries.
-A proprietary platform has a single provider, a country, or a corporation, that solely controls its technology and rules required by users to access the platform and transact with each other.
+A proprietary platform has a single provider, a country, or a corporation, that solely controls its technology and rules required by users to access the platform and transact with each other.<br><br>
+Relying on highly-centralized actors also introduces risky single-points-of-failure and threatens the resilience of the industry.
+The current geopolitical tragedies, pandemics, and climate change events have made it all too clear that new sources of goods and services need to access the market in a cost-effective frictionless manner.<br><br>
+Attempts to take control of the industry by countries, and corporations are the source of digital infrastructure fragmentation which impacts the transfer of data between participants.
+Ultimately, we are left with an industry that is unable to capture the value of the data generated.<br><br>

 ### A design decision
 A fundamental design decision for an industry that aspires to achieve operational efficiency, become resilient, address climate change threats, and grow in new markets, is whether to preserve proprietary controlled platforms or develop open digital infrastructure based on web3-blockchain protocols that rivals can share. <br><br>
 On a decentralized shared platform, such as an open blockchain, multiple firms and developers collaborate in developing the platform's technology that constitutes infrastructure for the industry.
 Anyone can use the network to compete in offering users interoperable and composable applications.
 Because the applications are built on the same platform they create a decentralized ecosystem of services.
 In decentralized systems, value accrues to the platform and its users rather than intermediaries.
 These systems are much more resilient because they are distributed and maintained by open-source communities.